What is marine aquaculture?

 Global and domestic demand for seafood is poised to grow.
 Even as we maintain and rebuild our wild fisheries, we cannot meet increasing domestic demand for seafood alone through wild-caught fisheries.
 Shellfish, finfish, and seaweed farming is a steady source of safe, nutritious, sustainable seafood for consumers in the United States and worldwide.

 What does marine aquaculture look like in the United States?

 The United States has a small and vibrant commercial marine aquaculture industry supported by world class research and technology.
-Marine aquaculture supplies only about 1.5% of the entire U.S. seafood supply and has a landed value of $200 million.
-We primarily grow salmon, oysters, clams, mussels, and aquatic plants.
+Aquaculture supplies only about 7 percent of the entire U.S. seafood supply and has a landed value of $1.5 billion.
+Top marine species grown include salmon, oysters, clams, mussels, and aquatic plants.

 Over the past 30 years, we have learned how to manage aquaculture sustainably.
 The practices and technologies available today are significantly improved over what was available in the industry’s early years.
-However, knowledge gaps still exist, and NOAA is committed to monitoring siting and operation of aquaculture facilities to ensure sustainability in production.
+NOAA is committed to monitoring siting and operation of aquaculture facilities to ensure sustainability in production.
 With our partners and collaborators, we will continue to develop economically and environmentally sustainable marine aquaculture practices in U.S. waters.